siberiantaco/paymentgate/README.md

 Set of tests can be found in *PaymentGateTest* class.

-There are two accounts with 1000 cents created after startup: *123* and *321*.
+There are two accounts with 1000 cent created after startup: *123* and *321*.

 To run the app:
 ~~~